katiestar99/ansible/docs/docsite/rst/dev_guide/index.rst

       * an :ref:`OpenStack module <OpenStack_module_development>`.
       * an :ref:`oVirt/RHV module <oVirt_module_development>`.
       * a :ref:`VMware module <VMware_module_development>`.
-   * I want to :ref:`write a series of related modules <developing_modules_in_groups>` that integrate Ansible with a new product (for example, a database, cloud provider, network platform, and so on).
+   * I want to :ref:`write a series of related modules <developing_modules_in_groups>` that integrate Assible with a new product (for example, a database, cloud provider, network platform, and so on).

 * I want to refine my code: